eatonphil/jsforth/README.md

 .s - displays the current Stack and the size
     ex: a b .s // displays: a b <2>; Stack: a b

+.c - displays the top of the Stack as a character
+    ex: 0 97 .c // displays: a <ok>; Stack: 0 97

 drop - pops off the top element without returning it
     ex: a b drop // displays: nothing; Stack: a